-Do not open hot doors.
+- Leave the area immediately and immediately close all doors behind you after entering or exiting. - Do not open hot doors.
 Feel the door with the back of your hand.
 If it is hot to the touch, do not open.
 If it is not hot, open the door slowly.
-Be prepared to close it if necessary.
-Immediately close the door after entering or exiting.
+Be prepared to close it if necessary. - Evacuate quickly and orderly. - If evacuating through smoke and heat, drop to your hands and knees, take short breaths through your nose, and crawl to an escape exit by staying in contact with the outside wall. - Follow directions and proceed to your designated staging area. - Once out of the building, wait for further instructions.